jameswhite/iabr/README.md

   - The [`rebuild`](/rebuild) script
-    - creates a docker container, downloads the bookreader repository, and calls scripts to download, unpack, and index, the book (the docker container is unnecessary if you're just looking to host stuff where you've already installed [bookreader](https://github.com/internetarchive/bookreader), you'll just want the stuff in [`bin/`](/bin)
+    - creates a docker container, downloads the bookreader repository, and calls scripts to download, unpack, and index, the book (the docker container is unnecessary if you're just looking to host stuff where you've already installed [`bookreader`](https://github.com/internetarchive/bookreader), you'll just want the stuff in [`bin/`](/bin)
     - ` Usage: ./rebuild --uri https://raw.githubusercontent.com/jameswhite/iabr/main/doc/Life_Cycle_of_a_Silver_Bullet.pdf`
-    - This will start a [docker container listening on port 8000](https://127.0.0.1:8000)
+    - This will start a [`docker container listening on port 8000`](https://127.0.0.1:8000)